Itur-Addu of Alalakh (Mukish): Reign

 Itur-Addu was a petty king controlling Alalakh on the Amuq Plain in Hatay Province, Turkey.
 It is unclear if Itur-Addu descended from the Idrimi Dynasty.
 He is the last known king of Mukish whose territory was reduced.
 Some decades later it was the "citizens of Alalakh" that represented the city interests.
 Regional power had also moved to Aleppo.

 Political situation.
 The region was originally under Tushratta of Mitanni.
 Around 1350-1345 BCE, Suppiluliuma I of Hatti attacked Tushratta and gained control over most of the territory west of the Euphrates.

 Rebellion.
 Eventually, several rulers would try to rebel against Suppiluliuma I as their overlord, a rebellion that failed.
 Thus Itur-Addu was caught in the struggles between the great kings of the Mitanni and Hatti.

 Aftermath.
 After the rebellion, the Hittites occupied Alalakh.
 Itur-Addu disappears from history and Alalakh declines as power eventually was moved to the Viceroy of Aleppo.
 Niqmaddu II of Ugarit was also rewarded being given cities in the borderline with Alalakh.
 Under Mursili II (c.
 1321-1300 BCE) the citizens of Alalakh brought a lawsuit against Niqmepa, son of Niqmaddu II in an attempt to get the cities back.
-The fact that the citizens of Alalakh and not a king brought the lawsuit forward indicates it no longer had a king.
+The citizens of Alalakh and not a king bringing the lawsuit forward indicates it no longer had a king.